"The mighty men, and every bondman,

 “You suppose we’ll be back at dawn, sir?”
 Marvtin asked and he stopped carving.

 “Looks that way, Mar..” he coughed and tried to muffle the name.

 “Excuse me, sir?”

-“Looks that way...
-Soldier.”
-Shelby revised, and rested his arms on the counter, wishing his posse was here instead of these useless clowns.
-A leader should know his men before sending them into war.
-Know what he can use them for.
+Shelby rested his arms on the counter, wishing his crew was here instead of these useless clowns.
+A general should train his men before sending them into war.
+To gage what he can use them for.